-What is a personal goal you have when it comes to eating healthy and being physically active?
+Here are some examples of goals when it comes to eating healthy and being physically active:

 The amount of fruits and vegetables a person should eat depends on their age, height, gender, and activity level.
 Older adults should eat 3 ½ cups of fruits and vegetables each day.
 Make sure half of your plate is fruits and vegetables each day.

-Fruits and vegetables contain a lot of vitamins and minerals, they help t maintain regularity, they help prevent obesity, diabetes, hypertension, and heart disease, and they also are delicious!
+Fruits and vegetables contain a lot of vitamins and minerals, they help to maintain regularity, they help prevent obesity, diabetes, hypertension, and heart disease, and they also are delicious!

 Being active your way is very important.
 Everyone has different limits to the amount of time they can spend on physical activity.
 What is perfect for one person might be too much for another person.
 Exercise helps prevent or delay effects of chronic disease, helps bones, muscles, and joints, improves overall strength, helps you feel better, decreases mild anxiety, depression, and stress, improves sleep, and prevents falls.